SumoLogic/sumologic-documentation/docs/get-started/ai-machine-learning.md

 #### Automated playbooks

-With our [Automated playbooks](/docs/alerts/monitors/use-playbooks-with-monitors), you can set up a predefined set of actions and conditional statements that respond to an events like security incidents by running an automated workflow.
+With [Automated playbooks](/docs/alerts/monitors/use-playbooks-with-monitors), you can set up a predefined set of actions and conditional statements that respond to an events like security incidents proactively by running an automated workflow without manual intervention.
 Configuration is easy - browse our 500+ existing playbooks in the Automation Service App Central, then choose and/or customize it.
+You can access playbooks when creating a monitor, viewing an alert, or directly from the Automation Service.

 ### Apps